 The Mennonite Heritage Center welcomes visitors year round.
-There is an overview exhibit: Work and Hope: Mennonite Life in Eastern Pennsylvania, accompanied by an optional half-hour film: The Earth Is the Lord’s.
+There is an overview exhibit on Mennonite Faith and Life, accompanied by an optional 22-minute film: The Earth Is the Lord’s.

 Other highlights include:

 —Mary Jane Lederach Hershey Fraktur Gallery

 —John L. Ruth Historical Library and Archives

 Tuesday, by appointment

 Saturday, 10 am-2 pm

 Visitors who have not been vaccinated for Covid-19 are asked to please wear a mask.

 $7.00 suggested admission for exhibits and library (no charge for MHC members and children under 12).